 - Mother’s day out programs.
 So, I know this one is not free, but it’s worth mentioning because I know a lot of moms who have done what I am about to recommend to you.
 If you would love to have your kid in a program a couple of days a week for the purpose of getting your kids around other kids, but the tuition is out of your price range, consider calling the director of the program and asking if you could fill a position within the program so your child could get a discounted rate (or go for free).

 - Playdate.
 This is a “duh” one, but I do have a special piece of advice as it pertains to socialization.
 I went to a parenting class once because my child is excessively strong-willed and trying to send me to the looney bin (more on that later) and this child psychologist said something that made so much sense to me, so I will share.
 She said to try to find playdates with kids who are similar to your child (as far as temperament).
 Her reasoning behind this was that kids of similar temperament may play better together, thus increasing the actual socialization that is occurring.

 A general suggestion: Take advantage of the time you are carting your kid around as you run errands!
 While it may be tempting to give them a toy or a tablet to keep them entertained while you are at the grocery store or sitting in the waiting room at the doctor’s office, in the absence of entertainment a child will almost always find a way to do something — including talking to people or observing the interactions and happenings around them.
 Don’t underestimate the power of boredom when it comes to learning about the world around you!

 Now, go socialize your kiddos without going broke!

-Tara Boyd, a North Texas pediatric speech therapist and mother of two, to Beulah (“Boo”) and Lucy (“Lu”), dishes practical advice on marriage, motherhood and munchies with humor and southern charm in her blog Boyd Meets Girl.
+Tara Boyd, a North Texas pediatric speech therapist and mother of three, to Beulah (“Boo”), Lucy (“Lu”) and little brother Jacob,dishes practical advice on marriage, motherhood and munchies with humor and southern charm in her blog Boyd Meets Girl.